-Name 2021 Base Salary
+Name 2022 Base Salary

 Dr. Helen Sabzevari \$1,000,000

-Harry Thomasian Jr. \$440,000
+Harry Thomasian Jr. \$ 475,000

-Donald Lehr \$575,000
+Donald Lehr \$ 575,000

-Jeffrey Perez \$500,000
+Jeffrey Perez \$ 500,000

-Rick Sterling \$515,000

-D. Bradford Osborne \$315,000

-James Lambert \$240,400
+Rutul R. Shah \$ 410,000

-Annual Incentive Awards
+Annual Short-Term Incentive Awards

-Our NEOs are eligible to receive annual bonuses based on corporate and individual performance achievement, as determined by the Compensation Committee following the completion of the applicable performance year, and subject to the NEO's continued employment through the applicable payment date.
-Each NEO is provided a discretionary annual target bonus opportunity that is set as a percentage of base salary, except that Dr. Sabzevari's employment agreement provides for eligibility for an annual bonus of between 75% and 150% of Dr. Sabzevari's annual base salary.
+Our NEOs are eligible to receive annual bonuses based on corporate performance achievement, as determined by the Compensation Committee following the completion of the applicable performance year, and subject to the NEO's continued employment through the applicable payment date.
+Each named executive officer is provided an annual target bonus opportunity that is set as a percentage of base salary, except that Dr. Sabzevari's employment agreement provides for eligibility for an annual bonus of between 75% and 150% of Dr. Sabzevari's annual base salary.